We want to make your family mortgage loan a success and you happy.

 National Family Mortgage ® encourages you to discuss your particular situation with your trusted estate planner, financial advisor, or tax professional to help determine the best strategy to meet your family’s financial needs, including how a reverse mortgage could affect a Borrowers eligibility for federal benefits.

 Q7: What about an appraisal of the Borrower’s home?

 The Caregiver Mortgage ® includes an electronic valuation based on recent comparable real estate sales in the Borrower’s area.
 Cautious Lender's should consider having a professional appraisal of the Borrower's home to ensure there is ample equity to protect the Lender's investment.

 We will never discourage our Lenders from taking any additional precautions that may help safeguard their investment.

 We suggest that our families consult the Estate attorney or Elder attorney who will conduct the Borrower's loan closing to discuss the merits and costs of obtaining Lender's title insurance.
 While Lender's title insurance may not be necessary for your individual situation, at the very least, having such coverage can protect the Lender's lien position.

 Q9: How do we release the Mortgage / Deed of Trust / Security Deed on the property once the loan is over?

 Most of our clients pay-off their loan through the sale of their property.
 Typically, the closing attorney, title company, or escrow company that conducts the settlement on the sale of the property, will also prepare and file the lien release for the Family Mortgage.

-National Family Mortgage ® does not generate or file lien releases or assignments.
+National Family Mortgage ® does not generate or file lien releases, assignments, or loan modifications.